 Step 2: The blinds

 Before the new game begins, two players from the table must raise the small and big blinds.
-The blind means the forced bets that will start the wagering.
+The blind are the forced bets that start the wagering.

 In a poker tournament, you will notice that blinds are raised at regular intervals.
 In a cash game, the blinds remain the same.